coolna/WMLambdaDemo/README.md

 We have created a s3 backend with dynamodb lock so that the terraform state files are taken care via s3 bucket.
 Also this helps to  collaborate with your team.

-Also make sure the user has enough permissions to make the changes in aws.